Conforming Mortgage Lending Guidelines On Conventional Loans

 - Recorded date of foreclosure and/or short sale does not matter with conforming loans

-Date of discharge of bankruptcy does not matter.
+The date of discharge of bankruptcy does not matter.

 - Minimum credit score to qualify for conventional loans is 620 FICO